AndrewJBateman/angular-material-portfolio/README.md

 ## :books: General info

-**Responsive:** Pages resize using Angular flex layout and grids of Angular Material mat-cards.
+* **Responsive:** Pages resize using Angular flex layout and grids of Angular Material mat-cards.
 Using breakpoint sizes from [Angular Flex Layout Documentation](https://github.com/angular/flex-layout/wiki/Responsive-API):

 ## :books: Sections info

-**Navbars:** Top/side navbars with page routing with links to Github & LinkedIn.
+* **Navbars:** Top/side navbars with page routing & links to Github & LinkedIn.

-**Home:** Includes a Http service to fetch my repo details from the github API.
+* **Home:** Includes a Http service to fetch my repo details from the github API.
 Angular Material cards used to display data, using data-binding from an array of 'areas' based on an Area model.

-**Projects:** fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
+* **Projects:** fxFlex layout with cards to display project data using data-binding from an array of projects based on a Project model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.

-**Skills:** fxFlex layout with cards to display project data using data-binding from an array of skills based on a Skill model.
+* **Skills:** fxFlex layout with cards to display project data using data-binding from an array of skills based on a Skill model.
 Cards are sized so up to 4 will show on a row before wrapping to the next line.

-**Contact:** Simple mat-form that user can fill in with name, email and comment.
+* **Contact:** Simple mat-form that user can fill in with name, email and comment.
 Input validation is included - Send button disabled if form incomplete/incorrect.
 Buttons to navigate to previous page and to clear the form.
 The data is sent to the app Firestore backend using angularfire-lite and a success message is returned once sending is complete.
 Large buttons allow user to return to Home page or send another message (which actually navigates 'back' to the same page presenting a clear form).

-**Blog:** Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
+* **Blog:** Posts are stored in the app Firebase DB and displayed on the Blog Posts page.
 No authorization required to Read posts.
   Mat-cards now display Post title, subtitle, content, post category (dev, IT or Eng), time to read (calculated using a simple Angular pipe) and how old the post is (another pipe using the npm module Day.js).
 The Post Detail page includes the post image, Blog Detail and the footer includes an image credit with web link to the authors page with category and date published info. **OPTION:** add Tabs so all Dev, Eng & IT posts shown in their own tabs (currently creates gaps with div.ng-star-inserted class).

-**Not Found:** In the event of the user trying to route to any page address that is not listed in the router-module a single Mat-card will display a message to the user.
+* **Not Found:** In the event of the user trying to route to any page address that is not listed in the router-module a single Mat-card will display a message to the user.
 There is a simple button to reroute the user to the Home page.

 ## :camera: Screenshots

-* Home page
   ![Example screenshot](./img/home.jpg)

 ## :signal_strength: Technologies